shulutions/Shulutions-Open-Source/README.md

 Before you begin, ensure you have the following installed on your local machine:

-- Node.js v14.x.x or higher
+- Node.js
-- npm v6.x.x or higher
+- npm
-- Angular CLI v12.x.x or higher
+- Angular CLI
-- NestJS CLI v8.x.x or higher
+- NestJS CLI

 ## Getting Started